NeilJustice/FileRevisor/README.md

 ![FileRevisor Code Structure As It Appears In Visual Studio 2019 On Windows](Screenshots/Windows/VisualStudio2019.png)

-### Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, and UndefinedBehaviorSanitize FileRevisor
+### Linux Jenkins Jobs Which Build, Cppcheck, clang-tidy, AddressSanitize, UndefinedBehaviorSanitize, and ThreadSanitize FileRevisor

 A Jenkins Blue Ocean build pipeline builds the following FileRevisor Jenkins jobs on Fedora 33 with Clang 11.0.0 and GCC 10.2.1: